Jmunoz802/lesson-01-middleman/README.md

 # How to finalize a build

-Use Ctrl+Shift+Slash to block comment/uncomment in config.rb.

-    - ex. ctrl + shift + /

-These are commented out as they break staging to Heroku.

-In the config.rb do the following:
+`In the config.rb do the following:`

-    - uncomment require 'extensions/sitemap.rb'

     - uncomment activate :favicon_maker

-    - uncomment activate :imageoptim

     - uncomment activate :minify_css

     - uncomment activate :minify_javascript

-    - uncomment activate :sitemap_generator

     - uncomment activate :gzip

-Confirm the following are correct on each pages frontmatter:
+`Confirm the following are correct on each pages data:`

     - title